aidanpower/Coding-for-DH/notes-nov-26.md

 <img src="images/vs-source-control.png" alt="VS source control" width="200" ALIGN="top">
 Alp helped me debug my Visual Studio source control to push directly to github.
 There was an issue with the main and origin branches not connecting when I tried to push the changes.

-When committing changes from the Visual Studio source control, select the most recent change.
+When committing changes from the Visual Studio source control, select the most recent change, sync and then commit.
 <BR CLEAR="top" />

 ## Python I: If Statements